 Exotic Thailand and Cambodia both represent countries of remarkable beauty with rich cultural legacies.
 From ancient monuments to cascading waterfalls and towering Buddhist statues, few regions prove better for adventure trips for families.
 Why?
 Because locals are warm and hospitable, and they love children.
-What’s more, your kids will love Thailand and Cambodia’s lush landscapes, incredible biodiversity, and rich cultural heritage.
+What’s more, your kids will love Southeast Asia’s lush landscapes, incredible biodiversity, and rich cultural heritage.

 Sandy beaches, perfumed floating markets, and urban centers where mischievous monkeys reign are just the start.
 Come along on an unforgettable adventure to the heart of Southeast Asia.

 Ready to learn more about traveling Thailand and Cambodia with kids?
 Read on for our ultimate family travel guide.

 Why You’ll Love Traveling Thailand and Cambodia with Kids

 The sister nations of Thailand and Cambodia boast relaxing beach resorts, some of the most impressive archaeological complexes in the world, and a wealth of delicious cuisine.
 To give you the full experience, our tour includes a bike ride along the Spice Route trails, a longtail boat cruise through a maze of canals, and a visit to the iconic temple complex of Angkor Wat.

 You’ll also have the chance to care for pregnant elephants and their babies at Patara Elephant Farm, take a trek to a hill-tribe village to connect with locals, and visit Phare the Cambodian Circus.

 When to Visit Southeast Asia

 Dry Season: November to April, January usually has the least rainy days

 Rainy Season: May or June to October